FormidableLabs/radium/README.md

 ## Usage

 Start by adding the `@Radium` decorator to your component class.
-Alternatively, wrap `Radium()` around your component, like `module.exports = Radium(Component)`, or `Component = Radium(Component)`, which works with classes and `createClass`.
+Alternatively, wrap `Radium()` around your component, like `module.exports = Radium(Component)`, or `Component = Radium(Component)`, which works with classes, `createClass`, and stateless components (functions that take props and return a ReactElement).
 Then, write a style object as you normally would with inline styles, and add in styles for interactive states and media queries.
 Pass the style object to your component via `style={...}` and let Radium do the rest!

 ```as
 <Button kind="primary">Radium Button</Button>